BYD e6: Initial specs

-This range and consumption implies a 72 kWh battery pack, which would have been the largest in any production electric car in 2009.
+This range and consumption implies a 72-kWh battery pack, which would have been the largest in any production electric car in 2009.

 Revised spec

 Early versions (60-70 kWh)

-BYD mentioned a smaller 48 kWh battery pack for the e6 at its debut at the 2009 North American International Auto Show (no such versions were ever sold, and the vehicles rolled out in Shenzhen, China in 2010 all used batteries with at least 60 kWh capacity).
+BYD mentioned a smaller 48-kWh battery pack for the e6 at its debut at the 2009 North American International Auto Show (no such versions were ever sold, and the vehicles rolled out in Shenzhen, China in 2010 all used batteries with at least 60-kWh capacity).
 However, at the 2010 NAIAS, BYD indicated a range of 205 mi per charge, an estimated 0-60 mph acceleration time under 14 seconds, and a top speed of 87 mph for the e6.

 Range has since dropped and consumption increased.
 According to BYD, the 40 demonstration vehicles that began operating as taxis in Shenzhen, China, have a range of 300 km, a maximum speed of 140 km/h, and consume 21.5 kWh per 100 km.
 In August 2011, BYD clarified that the e6 has a range of 140 to 150 mi under more demanding conditions, such as running the air conditioning or driving up hill.
 In more favorable conditions, such as city driving, with much stop and go, the range increases to 180 to 200 mi.
 This claim, however, has not been verified by any independent third party testing.

-In January 2011 BYD announced that in response to US consumers preferences, the American version will be more powerful than the Chinese version, and it will have a 60 kWh battery pack with a 160 kW electric motor, capable of reaching 0 to 60 mph in less than 8 seconds.
+In January 2011 BYD announced that in response to US consumers preferences, the American version will be more powerful than the Chinese version, and it will have a 60-kWh battery pack with a 160 kW electric motor, capable of reaching 0 to 60 mph in less than 8 seconds.

 Plans to sell the vehicle to the general public in the US were shelved, and as of February 2016, under 100 vehicles were imported into the US to be used by fleets.
 China remained the main market for the car.

-Later versions (80+ kWh)
+Later versions (82 kWh)

-As of 2019, the vehicle is sold with an 80-kWh battery.
-This is close to the 81-kWh battery which powered the initial long-range version of the Tesla Model S. However, Tesla has made even bigger battery packs available since 2015.
+As of 2016, the vehicle is sold with an 82-kWh battery.
+This is larger than 81-kWh battery which powered the initial long-range version of the Tesla Model S. However, Tesla has made even bigger battery packs available since 2015.

 The manufacturer claims the range of 400 km.
 Singaporean reviewers estimated the actual range at 370 km.

 In Germany, an energy storage company named Fenecon tries to revive the interest in the car, acting as a distributor and also making the car available to European automotive journalists for testing.
 Nevertheless, so far Asia remains the main market for the BYD e6.